christo/ml-research/ml-research.md

 Notes from Samson Zhang's YouTube video [Building a neural network FROM SCRATCH](https://www.youtube.com/watch?v=w8yWXqWQYmU)

 * Traditional project to classify handwritten digits using [MNIST](https://en.wikipedia.org/wiki/MNIST_database) data
-* Written in Python using [Numpy](https://numpy.org/doc/stable/user/absolute_beginners.html) for linear algebra operations rather than explicitly looping over arrays of numbers.
+* Written in Python using [Numpy](https://numpy.org/doc/stable/user/absolute_beginners.html) for linear algebra operations rather than explicitly looping over arrays of numbers etc. Also uses [pandas](https://pandas.pydata.org/) for loading data.
 * [Python notebook](https://www.kaggle.com/code/wwsalmon/simple-mnist-nn-from-scratch-numpy-no-tf-keras) hosted on data science platform [Kaggle](https://www.kaggle.com/).
-* A nonlinear activation function is applied between each layer of neurons so that weights and biases across successive layers do not simply result in a sequence of linear combinations because that could always be reduced to a single linear combination making hidden layers useless.
+* A nonlinear activation function is applied between each layer of neurons so that weights and biases across successive layers do not simply result in a sequence of linear combinations, reducible to a single linear combination and making hidden layers pointless.
 * Typical nonlinear activation functions used include `tanh`, `sigmoid` and `ReLU` (Rectified Linear Unit)
 * Activation function for output layer should provide a probability distribution: e.g. `softmax`
 * Back propagation (learning step) uses derivatives of activation functions to calculate the gradient from one state of the NN (weights and biases) to a next state having higher accuracy.